Non-Governmental Organization: Sources of Funding

 - This portal enables the NGO sto fetch an ID which is unique in itself.
 This would impart strength to the NGOs functioning and uphold its credibility and integrity.

-- Next benefit ensures that there is no hindrance when it comes to flow of data from point to point.
+- Next benefit ensures that there is no hindrance when it comes to the flow of data from point to point.

 - This portal facilitates the registered entity with the details pertaining to the recently launched government schemes and also the progress of the prior initiatives can be tracked.